b-n/yakshop/docs/challenge_notes.md

   calling for a specific set of metrics, and normalising this data would lead to some performance penalties for an animal which can produce a finite set of products.
+- Serializing web responses is done from specific response objects.
+There are a number of ways to do this (e.g. putting serde serialization statements on the underlying objects), but this is "a way" and is consistent with not adding to the shared library that are not used by all consumers.